 that bring equilibrium to the economy.

-using a variable exchange rate system designed to
+external stability using a variable exchange rate system such

 as the guided